thanhro/nextjs-monorepo/README.md

 ## Application Details

 ### PNT
-...
+[Brief description and link to detailed docs if available]

 ### Partners
-...
+[Brief description and link to detailed docs if available]

 ### TMS (Transportation Management System)
-...
+[Brief description and link to detailed docs if available]

 ### Publishing
-...
+[Brief description and link to detailed docs if available]

 ## Contributing

-Please read our [Git Flow Guide](./docs/git-flow.md) and [Commit Message Guide](./docs/commit-guide.md) before contributing.
+Please read our [Git Flow Guide](docs/git-flow.md) and [Commit Message Guide](docs/commit-guide.md) before contributing.

 1. Fork the repository
 2. Create a feature branch from develop